Nipun-Malinga/churn-prediction-system/readme.md

             --email spiderman@superhero.org \
             --password yoursecurepassword
         ```
-        *(Note: The document command for user creation does not include password, it might prompt or require setting via UI/other means)*
     * Install necessary Python libraries for DAGs: `pip install -r requirements.txt` (assuming a requirements file is present in your Airflow DAGs folder).
 * **Step 03:**
     * Run the Airflow webserver: `airflow webserver -p 8080`